dsabljic/NLTK-PyTorch-chatbot/README.md

 python chat.py
 ```

-RUn the app.py script for demo.
+Run the app.py script for demo.